usnistgov/BF/content/en/Info/Contact/BF Contact.md

 100 Bureau Dr, Stop 8930, Gaithersburg, MD 20899
 </br></br>

+`Important Note:`</br>
-`Important Note: Any BF application publication that list classes not listed on this website is a misrepresentation of BF.`
+Any BF application publication that lists classes not futured on this website is a misrepresentation of BF.
+When I doubt, please [seek guidance from the BF PI](/BF/info/contact/bf-contact) to avoid spreading misinformation.